mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - Will fight to death to protect her followers
 - Would prefer peaceful solution but expects violence

+**Secret:** Elara doesn't just command a band of loyal peasants—she leads the **Thornwood Syndicate**, the largest criminal network in Tirvandor.
+The Syndicate was built by loyalists after her family's fall, and now serves as her power base for reclaiming what was stolen.
+She has eyes and ears in every major city, access to smugglers, forgers, and information brokers across both continents.
+The "bandit" operation is merely the visible tip of a vast organization.

 **Stats:** Use **Knight** with modifications (CR 4)

 **Combat Stats:**